Mental Health Services

 - Outdated activity rooms with inadequate space to support structured therapeutic interventions or provide quiet areas for patients requiring space

 - Inadequate accommodation for staff changing, rest breaks and dining

-The project is now in the final design stages and a pre-application community consultation on the proposals is underway.
+The project is now in the final design stages and a pre-application community consultation on the proposals has closed.

 More information, including FAQs, are available at www.birchhillconsultation.org.

 - Eating Disorder Service